Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 THE FIVE M'GILLOT (V)

-– Inspired by M'gillat Ester: Drama in Divergent Lines
+– Inspired by the Book of Esther: Drama in Divergent Lines

 The personalities of the queens, the uncle, the king, and the villain are expressed in theatrical lines against background curtains with subtle nuances.